The Quireboys: 1985–1989: Formation

-1990–95: A Bit of What You Fancy and Bitter Sweet & Twisted
+1990–1995: A Bit of What You Fancy and Bitter Sweet & Twisted

 Sharon Osbourne was appointed as manager and the Quireboys were signed to EMI for the release of their debut album, A Bit of What You Fancy.
 By 1990, the Quireboys had fired Ginger (who went on to form the Wildhearts), who they replaced with former Cradle Snatchers / Feline Groove guitarist Guy Griffin.
-For the debut album, Cozy was substituted by Ian Wallace who played with Bob Dylan.

 The debut album was produced by Jim Cregan and George Tutko at Cherokee Studios in Los Angeles, California.
 Ron Nevison mixed the album.
 The band entered the UK Albums Chart at No. 2.
 A Bit of What You Fancy drew positive reviews and was compared favourably to British rock names such as Rod Stewart and Faces.

 The long touring schedule was finished off with a gig in Japan at the Tokyo Dome on New Year's Eve in front of 50,000 people.
 A live album was released following this long touring, entitled Live (Recorded Around the World).

 The band began working on their second album in October 1991 with producer Bob Rock.
 The project saw numerous delays due to Rock's other engagements, and personnel changes at EMI.
 In the spring of 1992, Chris Kimsey was brought in to re-work some of the tracks.
 Bitter Sweet & Twisted was finally released in March 1993 and peaked at no. 31 on the UK Albums Chart.

 Following the release of Bitter Sweet & Twisted, the Quireboys disbanded for eight years.
 Griffin attributed the breakup to "business stuff" and the emergence of grunge music.
 Following a run of successful live shows in Los Angeles, they decided to revive the band in 2001 with a new lineup.

 1994–2000: Solo projects

 In the interim, the Quireboys members embarked on their own recording projects.
-In 1995, Spike formed a duo with Darrell Bath of The Dogs D'Amour.
+In 1995, Spike formed a duo with Darrell Bath of the Dogs D'Amour.
 Their album, Take Out Some Insurance, was released under the moniker Spike n' Darrell.
 In the following year, Spike formed the duo Hot Knives with Tyla, and together they released Flagrantly Yours.
 Spike's debut solo album, Blue Eyed Soul, was released in 1997.
 In the same year, Spike released one album as part of the band God's Hotel.